THANU16/Multimail-Client/README.md

 # Multimail-Client
+Its an Email Client using java and SMTP protocol  using javax.mail api.
-send multi mail the same time in given format using SMTP through java
+This client send multi mail the same time in given format and mail IDs using SMTP through java